DiscountingCashFlows/readthedocs/docs/source/functions.rst

 Displaying a Chart:
 -------------------

-The following functions can be used to display a chart to the screen.
 The flow of creating a chart is:

  #.
 Step 1.
 Fill the historic data (for example the company's historic revenues, net income, etc.) by using either ``fillHistoricUsingReport()`` or ``fillHistoricUsingList()``, whichever you find easier to setup.